Generic Name: minocycline (MIN-oh-SYE-kleen)

-Minocycline injection is usually handled and stored by a health care provider.
-If you are using minocycline injection at home, store minocycline injection as directed by your pharmacist or health care provider.
-Keep minocycline injection out of the reach of children and away from pets.
+Minocycline injection is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about minocycline injection, please talk with your doctor, pharmacist, or other health care provider.

 - Minocycline injection is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.